 (2) Raising Those Issues.
 To raise any of those issues, a party must do so by a specific denial, which must state any supporting facts that are peculiarly within the party’s knowledge.

-(b) Fraud, Mistake, Condition of the Mind.
-In all averments of fraud or mistake, the circumstances constituting fraud or mistake shall be stated with particularity.
-Malice, intent, knowledge, and other condition of mind of a person may be averred generally.
+(b) Fraud or Mistake; Conditions of Mind.
+In alleging fraud or mistake, a party must state with particularity the circumstances constituting fraud or mistake.
+Malice, intent, knowledge, and other conditions of a person’s mind may be alleged generally.

 (d) Official Document or Act.
-In pleading an official document or official act it is sufficient to aver that the document was issued or the act done in compliance with law.
+In pleading an official document or official act, it suffices to allege that the document was legally issued or the act legally done.

 (e) Judgment.
-In pleading a judgment or decision of a domestic or foreign court, judicial or quasi-judicial tribunal, or of a board or officer, it is sufficient to aver the judgment or decision without setting forth matter showing jurisdiction to render it.
+In pleading a judgment or decision of a domestic or foreign court, a judicial or quasi-judicial tribunal, or a board or officer, it suffices to plead the judgment or decision without showing jurisdiction to render it.

-(g) Special Damage.
-When items of special damage are claimed, they shall be specifically stated.
+(g) Special Damages.
+If an item of special damage is claimed, it must be specifically stated.